HomeArduinoCore TutorialsArduino Serial Communication Tutorial

 This simple example demonstrates one-way UART communication from Arduino to your PC.
 It’s useful for debugging, logging sensor data, or sending status messages to your computer.

-Arduino can not only send data to a PC but also receive data from the computer over UART.
-This is useful for controlling Arduino projects from a PC, sending commands, or updating variables in real-time.
+Arduino can also receive data from the PC over UART.
+This is useful for sending commands, updating variables, or controlling hardware in real time from the Serial Monitor.

 void setup() {